makersacademy/takeaway-challenge/README.md

  <!-- As a customer
 So that I can order the meal I want
-I would like to be able to select some number of several available dishes -->
+I would like to be able to select some number of several available dishes --> nouns - meal, number of several available dishes verbs - order, select
+I started the order with an empty array that would be filled with the dishes selected.
+I later refactored this to create a double of 'order' as an order class would later be required for the total.